6 Times When It’s NOT OK to Take a Travel Selfie

 A trend that leans toward the ignorant, the insensitive, and the downright disrespectful.

 We've all seen THAT tourist.
 The one throwing up a peace sign at a war memorial.
 The one grinning at a burial ground.
-The one taking “jumping” shots in a place where people suffered.
-The one snapping selfies at a concentration camp.
+The one snapping selfies at a concentration camp (yes, I've actually seen it happen).

-JUST because you have a smartphone and a killer smile does NOT mean it's okay to to take grinning selfies in the following situations while traveling:
+JUST because you have a smartphone and a nice smile does NOT mean you need to commemorate visits to certain places by taking grinning selfies.

 War memorials, disaster memorials, memorials to people who suffered… these are not the places for grinning or goofy selfies.
 These are places where people – often people who knew or are related to the victims – go to pay their respects; to remember and honor those who died.
 You may not have the same connections to these people, but you should keep in mind that others around you do.